HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 TODO: Richard will complete this section discussing how the structuredefinition resource looks and suggesting this as an option

-# <span style="color:silver"> 3.1.10 </span> Basic Implementation
+# <span style="color:silver"> 3.2.0 </span> Basic Implementation

-The Basic Implementation uses the `order-sign 1.0`.
+The Basic Implementation uses the `order-sign 1.0` and is a more simplistic approach compared to the [Advanced Implementation](#-330--advanced-implementation).
 The CDS Hooks specification states that `order-sign 1.0` fires when a clinician is ready to sign one or more orders for a patient, (including orders for medications, procedures, labs and other orders).
 This hook is among the last workflow events before an order is promoted out of a draft status.
 The context contains all order details, such as dose, quantity, route, etc, although the order has not yet been signed and therefore still exists in a draft status.
 Use this hook when your service requires all order details, and the clinician will accept recommended changes.
 Since EHR platforms may have different discrete steps in the order entry process, the implementor decides what action (e.g., selecting a medication product, accepting order completion) triggers the CDS Hooks request.

-## <span style="color:silver"> 3.1.11 </span> Summary of Operations
+## <span style="color:silver"> 3.2.1 </span> Summary of Operations
 {:.no_toc}

 The process for a unique instance of PDDI CDS begins with the user triggering a CDS Hooks request (i.e., `order-sign`) and ends with the user's action in response to the Card response suggestion(s) (Figure 2).
 The parse and pre-process subprocess is to determine if a FHIR server query needed.
 The Clinical Reasoning module evaluates the complete request and creates information to send back the the EHR.
 The event subprocesses may occur in response to a specific instance (i.e., SMART authorization and FHIR access) or asynchronous of the specific instance (i.e., CDS Discovery).